nmardones/rosetta/README.md

 ### Changing the dictionary

-Anytime part of your code changes dictionaries, `I18N` will output a **translations** event, allowing you to react accordingly, in case you need to take an additional action(s) when there’s a change of language in your app.
+Anytime part of your code changes dictionaries, `I18N` will emit a **translations** event, allowing you to react accordingly, in case you need to take an additional action(s) when there’s a change of language in your app.

 ### Creating your own adapters